ArwedSchmidt/couchbase-via-http-benchmark/readme_how_to_use.txt

 2) Rename the memcached file in /opt/couchbase/bin/ to memcached.bin and put the changed memcached file of this package in its old place.
 This will allow cb to scale further by running memcached with more threads (wrapper script).
+You will also have to make it executable: chmod +x /opt/couchbase/bin/memcached

 3) Put the couchtest.c handler into gwan's directory.
 Navigate down the whole folder structure until you see the example handlers provided in the csp folder